 Hispanic Heritage Month

 This month consists of a series of social, educational, and recreational events celebrating Hispanic Heritage.
-Hispanic Heritage Month events take place from September 15 - October 15.
+Hispanic Heritage Month events take place from September 15 through October 15.

 Constitution Day is celebrated annually on or around September 17.
 Learn about the United States Constitution on this day commemorating the September 17, 1787 signing of the Constitution.